 TGah Editor: Change the paragraphs below as follows (#8493):

-protocol version 0 (PV0) medium access control (MAC) protocol data unit (MPDU): An MPDU with the Protocol Version field of the Frame Control field of the MPDU header equal to 0.
+protocol version 0 (PV0) medium access control (MAC) protocol data unit (MPDU): An MPDU that has the Protocol Version field of the Frame Control field of the MPDU header equal to 0.

-protocol version 1 (PV1) medium access control (MAC) protocol data unit (MPDU): An MPDU with the Protocol Version field of the Frame Control field of the MPDU header equal to 1.
+protocol version 1 (PV1) medium access control (MAC) protocol data unit (MPDU): An MPDU that has the Protocol Version field of the Frame Control field of the MPDU header equal to 1.

 8.4.1.32 Rate Identification field